Updated: Jul 11

 We will all fall into one of the four categories predominantly.
 However, our emotions can affect our ability to communicate effectively.
 It is also important to remember that how we believe we are communicating is not necessarily how we are perceived by the other person, and everyone is different.
 What is acceptable for one person, may not be acceptable for someone else.

-A passive aggressive style is generally characterised by sarcasm.
-Be it through your verbal or non verbal communication.
-Body language such as eye rolling, tensed facial expressions and slamming doors are examples of passive aggressive communication.
+A passive-aggressive style is generally characterised by sarcasm.
+Be it through your verbal or non-verbal communication.
+Body language such as eye rolling, tense facial expressions, and slamming doors are examples of passive-aggressive communication.
 It is aimed at the other communicator, so it could be anything that you would know makes them feel uncomfortable.
 What would that do to your and the other person’s emotions?
-It will likely again bring about regret, shame and remorse for the communicator.
+It will likely again bring about regret, shame, and remorse for the communicator.
 For the recipient, it will not do the relationship any favours and it may have the effect of making the other person uncomfortable at the least.

 It might not be verbal communication either, it might be an e-mail or text message.
 The majority of communication is body language.
 Without that, misinterpretations are increasingly likely.

 Managing our emotions affects all components of our life.
 Communication is a key example.
-It could be communicating with friends, family, colleagues or anyone we interact with such as professionals.
-My recommendation would be to monitor those emotional cues, take a step back and deep breath before communicating.
+It could be communicating with friends, family, colleagues, or anyone we interact with such as professionals.
+My recommendation would be to monitor those emotional cues, take a step back and breathe deeply before communicating.
 It may even be wise to wait on the interaction until you have de-escalated your emotions.

 If you want support with communication book a Free No-Obligation Mindset Meeting here: Home | Chloe Mepham BSc Certified Life Coach.